 - Exterior Protection: A small amount of waterproof protection goes a long way for most battery maintainers.
-Since you will likely keep the tender out in the garage, potentially exposed to moisture and the elements, a rugged exterior is a good investment.
-This will prevent the tender from getting damaged, which increases overall safety as well.
+Since you will likely keep the maintainer out in the garage, potentially exposed to moisture and the elements, a rugged exterior is a good investment.
+This will prevent the maintainer from getting damaged, which increases overall safety as well.

 Best Battery Maintainers Reviews & Recommendations 2019

 The Battery Tender Management System offers bulk battery maintenance capabilities that are meant for handling several batteries at once.
 The benefit of this multi-battery approach should be noticeable to multivehicle owners or professional mechanics: You can tend to more vehicles at once.
 Within the company's battery management system, there are several models that increase the size of the bank, from 2-10 batteries at a time.

 The maintainer offers a lot of high-end features for its high-end price tag.
 For example, it does a good job of "reading" the battery to determine the right charge to avoid overcharging or damaging the battery.
 The maintainer is compatible with many different types of 12-volt batteries and makes a great maintaining solution for marine and RV batteries as well.